-10 Google Ad Extensions to Improve Conversions in 2021
+10 Google Ad Extensions to Improve Conversions

 Ready to power up your search ads with Google Ad Extensions?

 Every digital marketer should know how to create ad copy that captives readers and encourages clicks and conversions, but did you know that there are other ways to boost conversions besides writing great copy?

 Google Ad Extensions are available in your Google Ads account.
 They’re free to use and they’ve been shown to have a positive impact on click-through rates and conversions for digital marketers that put them to work.